Lemon mint: planting, hardiness & usage

 Planting lemon mint: how and where to do it

-Like all mints, lemon mint herb prefers a warm, sunny location, although full midday sun should be avoided.
+Like all mints, the lemon mint herb prefers a warm, sunny location, although full midday sun should be avoided.
 Even in partial shade, lemon mint usually thrives without problems.

 Organic All Purpose Compost, 40L